Azure/azure-quickstart-templates/quickstarts/microsoft.healthcareapis/workspaces/iotconnectors-with-iothub/README.md

 ---
-description: MedTech service is an optional service of the Azure Health Data Services (AHDS) designed to ingest data from multiple and disparate Internet of Medical Things (IoMT) devices.
-MedTech service normalizes, groups, transforms, and persists device data in the Fast Healthcare Interoperability Resources (FHIR®) service.
+description: The MedTech service is an optional service of the Azure Health Data Services.
 page_type: sample
 products:
 - azure